How to Choose Competitive Intelligence Software for SaaS in 2026

 Automation depth

-Evaluate how much manual research the platform eliminates versus how much it simply organises.
-True automation means the system identifies significant competitor moves and ranks them by potential impact, not just aggregates updates for human review.
+Evaluate how much manual research a platform eliminates versus how much it simply organizes.
+Real automation means the system identifies significant moves and ranks them by likely impact, not just aggregates updates for human review.

 Delivery and workflow fit